eze-kiel/old-eze-kiel.github.io/_posts/2020-07-06-Jack-Of-All-Trades.md

 ---

 # Jack-Of-All-Trades
-Cette room est sur tryhackme.com.
+Cette room est sur [Try Hack Me](https://tryhackme.com).
 Elle est dans la catégorie "Easy".

 Synopsis de la room :
 > Jack is a man of a great many talents.
 The zoo has employed him to capture the penguins due to his years of penguin-wrangling experience, but all is not as it seems...
 We must stop him!
 Can you see through his facade of a forgetful old toymaker and bring this lunatic down?